jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/controllers.md

 ## Design

-Kubernetes uses lots of `Controller`s that each manage a particular aspect of cluster state.
-A particular `Controller` uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.
+Kubernetes uses lots of `Controller`s that each manage a particular aspect of cluster state. <mark>A particular `Controller` uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.
 For example, a `Controller` for `Job`s tracks `Job` objects (to discover new work) and `Pod` objects (to run the `Job`s, and then to see when the work is finished).
-In this case something else creates the `Job`s, whereas the `Job` controller creates `Pod`s.
+In this case something else creates the `Job`s, whereas the `Job` controller creates `Pod`s.</mark>

-It's useful to have simple `Controller`s rather than one, monolithic set of control loops that are interlinked. `Controller`s can fail, so Kubernetes is designed to allow for that.
+<mark>It's useful to have simple `Controller`s rather than one, monolithic set of
+control loops that are interlinked. `Controller`s can fail, so Kubernetes is designed to allow for that.</mark>

 ## Ways of running `Controller`s

 Kubernetes comes with a set of built-in `Controller`s that run inside the `kube-controller-manager`.
 These built-in `Controller`s provide important core behaviors.

+The `Deployment` `Controller` and `Job` `Controller` are examples of `Controller`s that come as part of Kubernetes itself ("built-in" controllers).
+Kubernetes lets you run a resilient `Control Plane`, so that if any of the built-in `Controller`s were to fail, another part of the `Control Plane` will take over the work.

+You can find `Controller`s that run outside the `Control Plane`, to extend Kubernetes.
+You can also write a new `Controller` yourself.
+You can run your own `Controller` as a set of `Pod`s, or externally to Kubernetes.
+What fits best will depend on what that particular `Controller` does.